joobei/Touchy/README.md

 <img alt="Touchy Logo" src="https://image.ibb.co/eADw5d/logo.png" width="300" />

-### A C# native plugin in C/C++ for Phantom Omni and 3DS Touch/TouchX
+### A C#/Unity3D plugin for Phantom Omni and 3DS Touch/TouchX written in C/C++

 `Currently Only supports Windows though it should be straightforward to port it to GNU/Linux.`

 This is a wrapper for OpenHaptics geared towards Unity3D.
 This plugin is under development.

 ## Supports:
-- A single Haptic device
+- Sphere rendering
-- A single Sphere shape
+- Gravity well rendering

 ### Build requirements:
 * Cmake (unless you want to make a project manually)